Information and Cybersecurity: MICS

 Immersion

 As a Master of Information and Cybersecurity (MICS) student, the immersion is your opportunity to meet faculty and peers in person on the UC Berkeley campus.
 You will have the opportunity to gain on-the-ground perspectives from faculty and industry leaders, meet with cybersecurity professionals, and soak up more of the School of Information (I School) culture.
-Offered twice a year, each four- to five-day immersion will be custom-crafted to deliver additional learning, networking, and community-building opportunities.
+Offered once a year, the two- to three-day immersion will be custom-crafted to deliver additional learning, networking, and community-building opportunities.

 Please refer to the cybersecurity@berkeley website for more information.